 SWIFT and GLEIF already support this requirement via a certified BIC-to-LEI mapping service.

 Cost and effort to obtain LEI

 Right now, organizations have to obtain their own LEIs and the cost for them is approximately 220 USD for first-time registration and 68 USD for annual renewal.
 Assuming the business is registered and provides all the right information, an LEI can be received on the same day as ordering.
 Otherwise, it can take up to several days.

 While LEI has not yet been mandated for identifying parties in payments, it is recommended that firms consider a more strategic adoption of the LEI as part of the ISO 20022 migration because it has the potential to deliver fundamental changes in financial market operations.

-Organisations are requires to review data and wherever possible, add LEIs.
-They are also recommended to adapt business processes to ensure LEIs are captures whenever a new counterparty or customer record is set-up.
+Organizations are required to review data and wherever possible, add LEIs.
+They are also recommended to adapt business processes to ensure LEIs are captured whenever a new counterparty or customer record is set up.